BurendoUK/burendo-handbook-public/docs/static-menu/contribute.md

 1. [Common actions](#common-actions) - the actions you need to perform to make _any_ changes
 1. [Specific actions](#specific-actions) - the actions you need to perform to add different types of changes (i.e. blog, new documents, editing documents)
-    - [Create a new document in a new folder](#create-a-new-document-in-a-new-folder) - create a new section in the main Handbook menu.
-    - [Create a new document in an existing folder](#create-a-new-document-in-an-existing-folder) - create a new page on the Handbook.
+    - [Create a new document](#create-a-new-document) - create a new page in the Handbook.
     - [Edit an existing document](#edit-an-existing-document) - edit a page that currently exists in the Handbook.
     - [Create a new blog](#create-a-new-blog) - create a new blog entry on the Handbook.
 1. [Write your contribution](#write-your-contribution-and-submit-changes) - add your contribution text using markdown syntax
+    - [Adding images](#adding-images) - add an image and use it in your page or blog.
 1. [Finalise your contribution](#finalise-your-contribution) - the actions you need to do to get your contribution live

 &nbsp; <!-- Adds a new line  -->